Uinyw/financetracker/pages/use_cases/use_case_descriptions_input_manager.md

 Postconditions: A data entry is generated

 Flow:
-1. The other system calls the appropriate funnction to create a new entry.
+1. The other system calls the appropriate function to create a new entry.
 2. The system creates a new data entry based on the information provided by the new system.
 3. The other system is able to check whether the new entry was created.